HenrikBengtsson/jottr.org/content/post/2025-10-08-dofuture-everywhere.md

 The **future** package [celebrates ten years on CRAN] as of June 19, 2025.
 I got a bit stalled over the holidays and going to the fantastic useR!
-2025, but, as promised, here is the third in a series of blog posts highlighting recent improvements to the **[futureverse]** ecosystem.
+2025 conference, but, as promised, here is the third in a series of blog posts highlighting recent improvements to the **[futureverse]** ecosystem.

 **[doFuture]** 1.10.0 is on CRAN as of May 2025 followed by two bug-fix releases in June and July.
 It comes with several